paxbun/CntkMnistPractice/README.md

 #### MnistItem class
 The class incldues image information and label information of single MNIST item.
 #### NormalizedMnistItem class
-The class converts values of range [0, 255] to values of range [0.0, 1.0] and does One-hot encoding.
+The class converts values of range [0, 255] to values of range [0.0, 1.0] and performs One-hot encoding.

 ### MnistClassifier.cpp (MnistClassifier.h) / MnistClassifier.cs
 The file has the definition of MnistClassifier class, which does training and evaluation.